jasp-stats/jaspTTests/inst/help/TTestBayesianOneSample.md

   - Robustness check: Displays the development of the Bayes factor as a function of the number of data points (n) using the wide and ultrawide prior distribution.
 The black circle represents the Bayes factor computed with a wide prior distribution; the white circle represents the Bayes factor computed with an ultrawide prior distribution; the gray circle represents the Bayes factor computed with the user-defined prior distribution.
 - Descriptives plots
   - Credible interval: Default is 95%.
+- Bar plots: Displays the sample mean (grey bar), the x% credible interval or standard error (whiskers), and the value of the test statistic (dashed line).
 - Raincloud plots: Displays the individual cases (colored dots), box plot, and density of the sample.
 The y-axis represents the dependent variable.
 Within the box plots, the bold black line shows the sample median, the hinges indicate the 25th and 75th quantile, and the whiskers point to 1.5 interquartile ranges beyond the hinges.
 Densities are estimated using a Gaussian kernel and the bandwidth is determined with the 'nrd0' method (Silverman, 1986).

 ### References